atsmacode/aye-poker/README.md

 # Configs

-You need to add poker_game.php to configure your local DB credentials, like so:
+You need to add poker_game.php to configure your local DB credentials and log path, like so:

 ```
 <?php